Yashtikar977/github-final-project/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Make your changes and test them.
+3. Make your changes.
-4. Commit your changes with a clear message.
+4. Test your changes.
-5. Push your branch to your forked repository.
-6. Open a Pull Request.
+5. Submit a pull request.

 ## Bug Reports

-If you find a bug, please report it by providing a clear description of the problem, steps to reproduce it, and any relevant error messages.
+Please provide a clear description of the bug, steps to reproduce it, and any relevant details.

-## Bug Fixes

-Bug fixes are welcome.
-Please explain what caused the issue and how your changes fix it.

 ## Documentation Improvements

-Improvements to documentation are encouraged.
-Clear and useful documentation helps everyone understand and use the project.
+Documentation improvements are welcome.
+Please make sure that documentation is clear, accurate, and easy to understand.

 ## Enhancements and Ideas

-Suggestions for new features, improvements, and other ideas are welcome.
-Please describe the proposed enhancement and its potential benefits.
+Suggestions for improvements, new features, and other ideas are welcome.

-Thank you for contributing!